rohit1998/lsre/docs/guides/how-to-develop.md

 1. `j pr branch-name commit-message=branch-name` to create branch and pull request run
 1. Wait for github actions to pass.
 1. Optional, `j pu commit-message` on issue, make changes
-1. `j mpr`, finally merge on actions and features success.
+1. `j mpr`, finally merge on actions and features success, and cleanup branches.

 ## For proper features